Bargain Hunt: 20th anniversary

 The programme marked its twentieth anniversary on air with a week of special editions broadcast between 19 and 23 October 2020.
 Only some of the usual rules applied.
-The teams had one hour and £300 pounds to buy three items to take to auction, shopping on their own, in a relay.
+The teams had one hour and £300 to buy three items to take to auction, shopping on their own, in a relay.

 BBC Music Day specials

 On 28 September 2018, Bargain Hunt aired a special episode as part of BBC Music Day.
 The Red Team consisted of Bez and Rowetta from Happy Mondays and the Blue Team consisted of Jarvis Cocker and Candida Doyle from Pulp.

 The Red Team won the episode by earning a profit of £8.
 However, it was later discovered that Bez's girlfriend had bought two of the Red Team's items.
-As it was against the rules of the programme for friends and family of the teams to buy items the teams were selling, the Blue Team were made winners and Bez had to hand over £8 from his own pocket.
+As it was and remains forbidden in the rules of the programme for friends and family of the teams to buy items the teams were selling, the Blue Team were made winners and Bez had to hand over £8 from his own pocket.

 On 26 September 2019, the second BBC Music Day special was shown with The Darkness (lead singer Justin Hawkins and bassist Frankie Poullain) competing against Feeder (lead singer Grant Nicholas and bassist Taka Hirose) at the Stamford Meadows antiques fair in Lincolnshire.

+Doctors special

+Following the cancellation of fellow BBC Daytime series Doctors in 2024, Bargain Hunt aired a Doctors special.
+It featured four long-term cast members from the series: Dex Lee, Dido Miles, Sarah Moyle and Kia Pegg.
+It aired on 14 November 2024, which also marked the date when Doctors' final episode was transmitted.